keptn/keptn.github.io/content/docs/0.7.x/operate/install/index.md

   keptn install (--use-case=continuous-delivery) (--platform=openshift)
   ```

-1. **Setup a Port-Forward:** Configure the port-forward to the using the command below.
+1. **Setup a Port-Forward:** Configure the port-forward by using the command below.
   ```console
   kubectl -n keptn port-forward service/api-gateway-nginx 8080:80
     ```